 Step 3.
 Find a network

-Networking with other freelance digital marketers will also help you determine how to set rates based on the market and your experience.
+Networking with other freelance digital marketers will also help you determine how to set your rates.

 On social media platforms like Twitter and LinkedIn, be curious about other freelancers—especially those in your niche or industry.
-Befriend them, share what you’re doing in your business, and even that you’re looking for work!
+Befriend them, share what you’re doing in your business, and that you’re looking for work!
+Candor can get you places.

 Step 4.
 Promote your business

-- Cold pitching: This involves reaching out to business owners or marketing leads in your preferred industries and pitching them your services.
-Many marketing leads need a freelance digital marketer but either don’t know it or have no idea where to find one.
-Before pitching, research how your skills can help.
+• Cold pitching: This involves reaching out to business owners or marketing leads in your preferred industries and pitching them your services.
+Many marketing leads need a freelance digital marketer, but either don’t know it or have no idea where to find one.
+Before pitching, research how your skills can help them specifically.
 Can you help their site rank on search engines?
 Do you have a strategy to help them grow their social media platforms?
 Show them.
 Use stats from your website or social media profiles (hello, portfolio!).

 Step 5.
 Make it legal